Music

 Maria del Mar Bonet

-"This is a popular song made now", says Maria del Mar Bonet before performing S'aigo no, one of the songs from the magnificent album L'aigua no cansa that she has just released.
-When she sings the verse "make all Valencians be able to return to their homes", the audience at the Palau de la Música applauds the gesture that recalls the victims of the 2024 storm.
-And the applause is louder when she says "let them quickly remove the responsible politicians who never served any purpose and have made the disaster worse".
-Indeed, a popular song made now by a captivating Maria del Mar Bonet, in a state of creative and interpretive grace.
+"This is popular song made now", says Maria del Mar Bonet before performing S'aigo no, one of the songs from the magnificent album L'aigua no cansa that she has just released.
+When she sings the verse "Make all Valencians be able to return to their homes", the audience at the Palau de la Música applauds the gesture that recalls the victims of the 2024 flood.
+And the applause is louder when she says "May the responsible politicians who never served any purpose and have made the disaster worse be removed soon".
+Indeed, popular song made now by a captivating Maria del Mar Bonet, in a state of creative and interpretive grace.

-Before delving into new material, the concert, programmed within Guitar BCN, revisited gems such as Aigo, Nina, ninona, Abril, Cançó per una bona mort and Dansa de primavera.
-All integrated into a single musical discourse that is also very diverse.
-The feeling the musicians convey is one of absolute trust in each other, as when double bassist Marko Lohikari and percussionist José Llorach join forces in the progressive introduction of Nina, ninona, and the lute and violin dance the spring dance.
-An exultant From Mallorca to L'Alguer and an impressive I will leave home closed the first set, after which she sang the nine songs from the new album with a focused voice, sometimes taking on vocal challenges (in Sa ximbomba, for example).
+Before delving into the new material, the concert, scheduled within Guitar BCN, brought back gems like Aigo, Nina, ninona, Abril, Cançó per una bona mort and Dansa de primavera.
+All integrated into a single musical discourse that is at the same time very diverse.
+The feeling that the musicians convey is one of absolute trust in each other, as when the double bassist Marko Lohikari and the percussionist José Llorach join forces in the progressive introduction of Nina, ninona, and the lute and violin dance the spring dance.
+An exultant Des de Mallorca a l'Alguer and an impressive Me n'aniré de casa closed the first block, after which she sang the nine songs from the new album with a focused voice and sometimes taking on vocal challenges (in Sa ximbomba, for example).
 Maria del Mar Bonet is the antithesis of musical laziness.
-She likes to challenge and challenge herself with judgment and sensitivity; she is the mirror that artists of other generations seek to go further and further.
-L'aigua no cansa rises with clapping hands and a square tambourine.
+She likes to challenge and be challenged with criteria and sensitivity; she is the mirror that artists of other generations look for to go further and further.
+L'aigua no cansa starts with clapping hands and a square tambourine.
 Blaus i blaus walks between the flamenco of the guitar and the jazz of the double bass.
 The verses by Blai Bonet and the music by Antoni Parera in Blaus i sol de roses blanques sound like a universal folk song, and she sings it exultantly.
 Llorach makes Cançó dels disbarats walk to the rhythm of the tarantella.
-And always, with Maria del Mar Bonet singing in the service of emotion.
+And always, with Maria del Mar Bonet singing in service of emotion.

 "The war has a name, the name of Trump"